By Coach Erik Schjolberg – Feb 23, 2024

 Tee Shot

 I have always found that one of the best ways to learn to break 90 in golf is to master the drive.
-It seems like this would be important for any score you want to shoot, and it is, but for breaking 90 it can really be a game changer.
+It seems like this would be important for any score you want to shoot, and it is, but breaking 90 can be a game-changer.

 Many golfers on the cusp of breaking 90 struggle to get their driver in the fairway.